SwiftedMind/Queryable/README.md

 The idea is that this `query()` method would suspend the current task, somehow toggle the presentation of the alert and then resume with the result, all without us ever leaving the scope.
 The entire user interaction with the UI is contained in this single line.

 And that is exactly what `Queryable` does.
-It's a property wrapper that you can add within any SwiftUI `View` to control view presentations from asynchronous contexts.
+It's a type you can use to control view presentations from asynchronous contexts.
 Here's what it looks like:

 ```swift
 import SwiftUI